 Late game situational items

-In this build I tell you which items to build and which runes to get and what masteries to take.
+This build will tell you which items to build, which runes to use, and what masteries to take.
 I also try and give an in depth guide on how to play Nunu effectively.

 I have played over 500 normal games as Nunu.